 This can be done not only at key points of societal tension, but within our own movement as well.
 Simply adopting the label of "anarchist," or "revolutionary," or what have you, does not mean you are suddenly free from all the oppressive and submissive behavioral tendencies we've all been socialized with.
 When we are conscious of these tendencies, we can alter our group process and level the playing field a bit, to ensure that all of the people we are struggling alongside are enfranchised and respected members of the movement, regardless of their age, ethnicity, gender, sexuality, disability or whatever their identity might be.
 This is done with the recognition that we all carry a part of the answer to the problems we are grappling with.
-When we can all contribute as free individuals, our collective knowledge thus gives us a more complete picture of the world as it is, as it should be, and how to get there.
+When we can all contribute as free individuals, our colgue for them in discussions about strategy, and open up space for radical thought and militant action where there is none already.
+And again, radical democratic process is at the center of our orientation, and so this is something I push for in all activist work.